idaholab/moose/modules/contact/doc/content/source/constraints/MechanicalContactConstraint.md

 For the frictional contact (`coulomb` model), the `penalty` method calculates normal force and tangential predictor force using penalty stiffness and check for frictional capacity.
 While using the `kinematic` method, the deformation of surrounding material serves the role of the penalty parameter.

+### Contact gap offset

+Gap offset can be provided to the current mechanical contact constraint.
+It can be either `slave_gap_offset` (gap offset from slave side) or `mapped_master_gap_offset` (gap offset from master side but mapped to slave side).
+This could be useful to model contact in such as plates or shells.
+However, the offsetted gap is treated as rigid region without deformation.

 !syntax parameters /Constraints/MechanicalContactConstraint